Oneflow-Inc/DLPerf/README.md

 1. ResNet-50 v1.5
 2. BERT-Base

 There are a lot of different implementations of these DNN models, we choose official benchmark source as well as [NVIDIA-DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples).
 In most cases, we avoid changing any scripts and codes from origin.
-If we have to, changes were committed by git and mentioned in the documents.
+If we have to, changes were mentioned in the documents.

 More DNN models will be tested in the future.